maxodsbjerg/ScalableReadingOfStructuredData/20220523_ScalableReadingOfStructuredData.md

     ## 1 FALSE      0.892
     ## 2 TRUE     114.

+In the code above, you group the dataset based on each tweet's verified status.
+After using the grouping function all operations afterward will be done groupwise.
+In other words all the tweets coming from non verified-accounts and all the tweets coming from verified accounts will be treated as groups.
+The next step is to use the summarise-function to calculate the mean (gns) of "favorite\_count" for within tweets from non-verified and verified accounts ("favorite" is the dataset's name for "like").

 In this next step you add the result from above to a dataframe and with a new column "interaction" where you specify that it is "favorite\_count"